subquery/documentation/docs/academy/herocourse/module3.md

 </CodeGroup>

-#### Step 7: Build the project
+#### Step 7: Build the Project

-The next step is to build the project with the following command:
+Now, let's build the project with the following command:

 <CodeGroup>
   <CodeGroupItem title="YARN" active>